IRL

 Are you sure you want to delete this message?

-This type of sex is a big deal for some people and NBD for others.
+This type of sex is pretty much what the name suggests!
+It can be a big deal for some people and not a big deal for others.
+Everyone's experience and feelings about it are different.

-It doesn't matter when you decide to have sex.
-It only matters that you and your partner are the legal age to consent and that you feel ready, no one is pressuring you, and you're not pressuring anyone else.
+There is some legal stuff to consider with PIV sex and it is important that you feel ready, no one is pressuring you, and you're not pressuring anyone else.

-If you're thinking about other types of sex, you can read about oral sex, manual sex or anal sex in the app.
+If you're thinking about other types of sex, you can read about oral sex, masturbation with a partner or anal sex in the app.

 You successfully shared the app